 - Dancers

-- Actors who understand and has control over his/her bodily movements.
+- Actors who understand and have control over his/her bodily movements.

 Also includes people who use their hands skillfully such as: